antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_2.png)

 ### Text
-Con Scious Be
-iS AwWave, Not a Particles Ov
+conscious experience
+is a wave, not a particle,
-a Process, not a thing.
+a process, not a thing.

-WY
-story Wa
-tional
-Frame
-mpothetically...
+our story → attentional frame → continued

+hypothetically...
 The process of experience
-can be described jn the
+can be described in the
 mathematical terms
 of a quantum wave function,
-Entanglement
+entanglement,
-anda transform
+and a Fourier transform
-at the Frequency of
+at the frequency of
-attentional blink,
+attentional blink.

-dant
-rmMe 4
+spacial events over time

 ---